davidclough/node/_documents/javascript-guide/javascript-guide.md

 <p>    IIFEs: Why?
 An immediately invoked function expression is a single unit - wrapping both it, and its invocation parens, in parens, cleanly expresses this.</p>

 ### <a name="style-do-not-create-functions-within-a-loop"></a>Do Not Create Functions within a Loop
+Do not define functions within a loop or any form of iterator....
+Q: Are they only defined once even if within a $.each()? functions defined within anonymous functions... http://stackoverflow.com/questions/10204420/define-function-within-another-function-in-javascript   (first answer) -- modern browsers will prob ensure it is only declared once...

 <p>    Do not create functions within a loop (FtU D84)</p>
 THE FUNC WILL ONLY BE CREATED ONCE.
 It is the closures that are the problem.....: